Product set growth in virtual subgroups of mapping class groups: Introduction

 \textbf{Acknowledgements:} The author would like to thank Cornelia Dru\c{t}u for the many questions, suggestions, and discussions which helped shape this work, and for taking the time to read multiple drafts of this paper.
-The author is also grateful to Thomas Delzant for pointing out the relevance of loxodromic elements in the context of applying \Cref{IntroKChoice}, and for the initial suggestion that inspired the extension of this work to actions on hyperbolic spaces.
+The author is also grateful to Thomas Delzant for pointing out the relevance of loxodromic elements in the context of applying \Cref{IntroKChoice}, and to both him and Emmanuel Breuillard for helping to improve this paper while acting as the author’s thesis examiners.
 Thanks also go to many others for their generosity in sharing their time and knowledge, and for giving valuable comments and feedback on earlier drafts, in particular Ric Wade, Jack Button, Johanna Mangahas, Sahana Balasubramanya, Nicolaus Heuer, Elia Fioravanti, Ashot Minasyan, Alessandro Sisto, and Markus Steenbock.
+Special thanks go to the referee of this paper, for many helpful comments and corrections, some of which allowed for improvements to the main theorems.